urbanautomaton/urbanautomaton.com/content/blog/2013-08-27-rails-autoloading-hell.markdown

 2. Each entry in `Module.nesting.first.ancestors`
 3. Each entry in `Object.ancestors` if `Module.nesting.first` is nil or a module.

+Loosely speaking, the search first works upwards through the nesting at the point of reference, then upwards through the inheritance chain of either the containing class (if there is one), or that of `Object` otherwise.

 A good set of examples and a thorough explanation can be found [at Conrad Irwin's blog](http://cirw.in/blog/constant-lookup.html) - for our